NanoComp/meep/doc/docs/Scheme_Tutorials/Basics.md

 More Examples
 -------------

 The examples above suffice to illustrate the most basic features of Meep.
-However, there are many more advanced features that have not been demonstrated here.
-So, we hope to add, over time, a sequence of examples that exhibit more complicated structures and computational techniques.
-The ones we have so far are listed below.
+However, there are many more advanced features that have not been demonstrated here:

 -   [Ring Resonator in Cylindrical Coordinates](Ring_Resonator_in_Cylindrical_Coordinates.md)
 -   [Resonant Modes and Transmission in a Waveguide Cavity](Resonant_Modes_and_Transmission_in_a_Waveguide_Cavity.md)